csvidit/snapshot/README.md

 ## Inner Workings

+### Today's Image
+A Pub/Sub Firebase Cloud Function fetches news from the News API every 15 minutes and stores the data in a Firestore database collection.
+The app fetches the items document from the photos collection of that Firestore database whenever the logged-in user goes to the ```/``` route of the app.
+The JSON is parsed, and then the image is fetched through its URL via axios.

 ### News
 A Pub/Sub Firebase Cloud Function fetches news from the News API every 15 minutes and stores the data in a Firestore database collection.
 The app fetches the items document from the news collection of that Firestore database whenever the logged-in user goes to the ```/``` route of the app.